-Chained up to treat codeine addiction
+Nigeria's generation of cough syrup addicts

 Codeine cough syrup - the scale of the problem

 - Codeine is a pain killer but also an addictive opioid.
-Taken in excess, it can cause schizophrenia and organ failure
+Taken in excess, it can cause organ failure and trigger schizophrenia

 - Codeine syrup is commonly mixed with soft drinks and often consumed by students